-After being signposted to his local advocacy provider and getting assistance from an advocate, Mr C was able to submit a letter of complaint and was then offered a local resolution meeting (LRM).
+After being signposted to his local advocacy provider and getting assistance from an advocate, Mr C was able to submit a letter of complaint and was then offered a Local Resolution Meeting (LRM).

-Following appropriate Covid risk management procedures, Mr C and his advocate were called into the meeting room and were introduced to the staff members present.
+Following appropriate Covid risk management procedures, Mr C and his advocate were called into the meeting room in which they were introduced to the staff members present.
 Given Mr C's support needs (cannot read or write), his advocate made a request for the meeting to be recorded so it was accessible for Mr C, which the Trust agreed to do.
 Mr C was able to get all his points across during the meeting and felt listened to.